With Liberty and Justice for Whom?

 In the spring, the theme will progress to implementation.
 The final quarter of the program will be devoted to the design and implementation of projects aimed at addressing the issues of injustice identified in the winter quarter.
 Seminar groups will combine their efforts to undertake actual programs aimed at assisting the community in righting a current injustice or providing greater justice for the community.
 The projects may take the form of educational events, publications, multimedia presentations, or art installations to help the community find higher levels of justice.
 Courses will assist in the successful implementation and evaluation of student group activities.

-community development, organizational development, law and public policy, education, social and human services, public administration, communication and media arts, environmental studies, and public health
+This offering will prepare you for careers and advanced study in: community development, organizational development, law and public policy, education, social and human services, public administration, communication and media arts, environmental studies, and public health

 All students attend Tuesdays and two additional days.
 A standard schedule consists of the core lyceum/seminar course offered on Tuesdays (6 credits) and two 5-credit classes offered on Mondays, Wednesdays, and Thursdays.
 This program is offered during the day (10 a.m. to 2 p.m.) and in the evening (6–10 p.m.).